bitstrings/bitstrings.github.com/README.md

 ### nbm-maven-plugin (avaliable from the Maven central repository) ###

-For of the codehaus nbm-maven repository --> http://svn.codehaus.org/mojo/trunk/mojo/nbm-maven
+Fork of the codehaus nbm-maven repository --> http://svn.codehaus.org/mojo/trunk/mojo/nbm-maven

 This fork mainly exists to add missing features to the webstart goal of the org.codehaus.mojo:nbm-maven-plugin.